splunk-soar-connectors/msgraphforoffice365/README.md

 Type: **contain** <br>
 Read only: **False**

-This action takes as input an email whose sender will be added to the junk/notJunk/unknown/phish/unknownFutureValue Senders List.
-The message ID changes after the execution and is a required parameter for request hence undo action would require unique ID.
-Note that a message from the email address must exist in the user's mailbox before you can add the email address to or remove it from the Blocked Senders List.<ul><li>If the <b>is_message_move_requested</b> parameter is set to True, the sender of the target email message is added to the blocked sender list and the email message is moved to the junk/notJunk/unknown/phish/unknownFutureValue.</li><li>If the <b>is_message_move_requested</b> attribute is set to False, the sender of the target email message is added to the blocked sender list and the email message is not moved from the folder.</li></ul>To view the current Block Senders list, please read the following Powershell articles: <ul><li>https://docs.microsoft.com/en-us/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell?view=exchange-ps</li><li>https://docs.microsoft.com/en-us/powershell/module/exchange/antispam-antimalware/Get-MailboxJunkEmailConfiguration?view=exchange-ps.</li></ul>
+This action processes an email message and updates the sender classification based on the selected verdict (junk, notJunk, phish, unknown, or unknownFutureValue).
+When enabled, the message can optionally be moved to the corresponding folder based on the verdict.
+The action applies only if a message from the sender exists in the user's mailbox.

 #### Action Parameters